Research

 Informing efforts to advance sustainable, electrified, and zero-carbon systems while addressing grid reliability and long-term energy planning needs.
 We provide research and analysis to support decisions toward a secure, affordable, and modern energy future.

-Water research icon
+Biodiversity research icon

 Food systems research icon